 - Language Self Evaluation: For programs where language skills are required, you must submit both a Language Self Evaluation and a Foreign Language Evaluation Form, which is completed by a professional language teacher.
 Submission of both forms is mandatory, even if you have advanced skills or have native speaker ability.
 Failure to submit the forms may affect your eligibility.

-- References: You must submit three reference letters as part of the application.
+- Recommendations: You must submit three recommendations as part of the application.

 - Transcripts: You must provide transcripts from all undergraduate and graduate institutions from which you received degrees.
 Transcripts must also be submitted from other institutions where you studied and received credit for coursework.